 There’s a lot to love about this homologation rally car.
 It’s faster than the Fiesta ST, it can go from 0-60 in under 5.5 seconds, which is in the ballpark as the Porsche 911 from the same era.

-The best part is, it’s got a transversely mounted SR20DET under the hood.
-For the uninitiated — it’s Nissan’s SR series, 2.0 L, DOHC (dual overhead camshaft), electronically fuel-injected, Garret T28 turbocharged engine.
+The best part is, it comes with a transversely mounted SR20DET under the hood — Nissan’s SR series, 2.0 L, DOHC (dual overhead camshaft), electronically fuel-injected, Garret T28 turbocharged engine.

 It’s not the most fuel-efficient either.
-But it’s super-huckable because of the small size and 50:50 weight distribution.
-Did we mention the all-wheel-drive?
+But it’s super-huckable given the small size and 50:50 weight distribution.

 Mitsubishi 3000 GT VR4 (GTO)